228 High St, Hanson, MA 02341, USA

 Owned By: Town of Hanson

-Organic community garden with 50+ raised garden bed plots (4’x4′).
-Located on the site of the former Plymouth County Hospital on High Street in Hanson, adjacent to The Last Meadows.
+Hanson Organic Community Garden offers 50+ raised garden bed plots (4’x4′).
+It is located on the site of the former Plymouth County Hospital on High Street in Hanson, adjacent to The Last Meadows.

 Features